Tales of the Madman Underground: An Historical Romance 1973

 Is it any good?

-This is high school in hell, but Karl keeps his sense of humor, and his hope.
-This is frenetic, fast-paced, funny, and painfully revealing about the kids that society lets slip through the cracks; the ones who would rather hide from their parents and go hungry than get sent to foster care or detention homes.
+This is high school in hell, but Karl keeps his sense of humor and hope; the book is frenetic, fast-paced, funny, and painfully revealing about the kids that society lets slip through the cracks.
+They're the ones who would rather hide from their parents and go hungry than get sent to foster care or detention homes.
 Some of them are driven to abusive and self-destructive behavior by their parents' abuse, but a few of them are just mentally unstable themselves.
 Thrown together by teachers who think they are helping, these kids form a volatile group who help each other survive.

 The main character is luckily a very resilient young man who can't turn his back on his friends, or hardly anyone else.
 Karl's history of mutilating small animals and the self-destructive tendencies of his friends are nearly as difficult to read about as the adults in this small town who turn their backs on these kids, even though they know what is going on behind closed doors.
 Brutally sad, but ultimately hopeful, this book is only for older, mature teens, and not even all of them.